jaimicore/R_utilities/README.md

 **BED example**: the new coordinates will be generated within a window of 2 to 15 nucleotides from the original coordinates.

-**VCF example**: the neww coordinates will be generated within a window of 2 to 10 nucleotides from the original coordinates.
+**VCF example**: the new coordinates will be generated within a window of 2 to 10 nucleotides from the original coordinates.
 Note that the new coordinates will not overlap the original ones.
 In addition, the 5th column contains the IDs, and will be replaced using the prefix 'DONOR', e.g., DONOR001.